imagej/imagej.github.io/_pages/plugins/gabriel-graph.md

 If selected, it will overlay the Gabriel Graph onto the image.

-{% include img src="/media/plugins/gabriel-graph-processing-example.png" width="400" caption="Result of Plugin on image" %}
+{% include img src="gabriel-graph-processing-example" width="400" caption="Result of Plugin on image" %}

 ## Macro Recordable